 - Choose Safer Medication

-Self-medication in any situation is best avoided, and this is especially true when one is pregnant.
+Self-medication in any situation is best avoided, more so in pregnancy.
 Make sure you see a doctor for any ailment and only use medicines prescribed to ensure a smooth pregnancy and to protect your baby.